deanhiller/webpieces/README.md

  * embeddablehttpproxy - build on http-frontend and http client

 TODO:
-* generate the secret key properly and put into the template when created
+* SSL
 * implement logging in and SSL page redirection to login page and back again
-* SSL
 * implement Upgrade-Insecure-Requests where if server has SSL enabled, we redirect all pages to ssl
 * implement error, errorClass, errors, ifError, ifErrors, jsAction, jsRoute, option, select,
 * catch-all route with POST as in /{controller}/{action}   {controller}.post{action}